Is Tenerife safe to travel? - Safety for tourists in Tenerife

 There is an official list of countries and areas where the Zika threat exists, but Spain isn't mentioned as being one of them.

-Is Tenerife safe to travel in 2020?
+Is Tenerife safe for tourists?

 Tenerife is a safe destination to travel and the biggest threats are pickpockets and thieves.